Wabinab/xenoblade-chronicles-2/src/11_after_the_fight.md

 "Before I go, I want to see where **your** path ends.
 That dagger will aid you.
 Will you- do this for me?"

-The dagger in his hand felt like a heavy burden, a responsibility passed to him.
-But he'd decided to take it, "**Of course!** Oh, but can I ask you to do something too?"
+Now the dagger felt like a heavy burden pressing on his palms.
+Minoth had passed him a wish, and he had to decide, should he take the responsibility? "**Of course!** Oh, but can I ask you to do something too?"

 "Namely?"